This page is designed to answer the following questions:

 - Individuals have the right to make unwise decisions

-- If an individual lacks capacity, any decisions made about them must be in their best interest
+- If an individual lacks capacity, any decisions made about them by others must be in their best interest

 - When decisions are made in an individual’s best interest, due consideration should be taken to ensure that their rights and freedoms are affected as little as possible